paritytech/vscode-substrate/README.md

 ## Development

 Clone, run `yarn` to install the dependencies, open the folder in VSCode, run the command "Debug: Start Debugging" to launch a new VSCode instance with the extension running.

+## Publish

+Bump the version in `package.json`, tag your commit with the version number (`vX.X.X`) and push.
+This will trigger the GitHub Action and publish the new version on VSCode Marketplace as well as create a new release on GitHub.
+Release information can be edited manually and added to CHANGELOG.md